 Water poured into the ship but, by pumping and throwing cargo and livestock overboard, she remained afloat.
 During the night sails were torn to shreds in the gale which had sprung up.
 Many of the officers, seamen and convicts, believing the ship would sink at any moment, broke into the liquor store and became hopelessly drunk.

-The water rushed in through the night and Riou ordered after the convicts and officers begged, to let the boats go, Riou stayed behind with a few convicts and others.
-1 boat got saved by a French ship with the others not being heard of again.
+The water rushed in through the night and Riou ordered, after the convicts and officers begged, to let the boats go, Riou stayed behind with a few convicts and others.
+One boat was saved by a French ship with the others never being heard of again.

-The water eventually stopped coming through; seeing they had achieved flotation Riou and the crew set off for Cape town battling high seas and ship that was extremely fragile.
-For nine weeks Riou and his small crew navigated Guardian, by now little more than a raft, 1,900 km to the Cape of Good Hope.
-The Cape was sighted on 21 February 1790, and whalers in Table Bay dispatched seven boats to help Guardian to safety.
+The water eventually stopped coming through; seeing they had achieved flotation Riou and the crew set off for Cape town battling high seas and a ship that was extremely fragile.
+For nine weeks Riou and his small crew navigated Guardian, by now little more than a raft, 1900 kilometres to the Cape of Good Hope.
+The Cape was sighted on 21 February 1790, and whalers in Table Bay dispatched seven boats to help the Guardian to safety.

-Eventually a gale beached her in Table Bay which was dismantled and sold off.
+Eventually, a gale beached her in Table Bay where she was dismantled and sold off.

 |People on board||300|